Leaderboard

 Hyperia Speculation and Construction Thread

-coasterverse and 4 others reacted to MattyMoo for a topic
+coasterverse and 4 others reacted to MattyMoo for a post in a topic

 Derren Brown's Ghost Train: Rise of the Demon

-coasterverse and 4 others reacted to Mattgwise for a topic
+coasterverse and 4 others reacted to Mattgwise for a post in a topic

 Thorpe Park Controversial Opinions

-Trooper Looper and 4 others reacted to Marc for a topic
+Trooper Looper and 4 others reacted to Marc for a post in a topic

 The Curse at Alton Manor - NEW for 2023